mithunpaul08/decomp-attn/README.md

 my fork of yoon kim's DA [model](https://github.com/harvardnlp/decomp-attn).
-I use it for FEVER data
+I use it for pre-processing/converting FEVER data into hdf5 format so that it can be given as input to the [libowen DA code](https://github.com/mithunpaul08/SNLI-decomposable-attention).

-# Decomposable Attention Model for Sentence Pair Classification

-Implementation of the paper [A Decomposable Attention Model for Natural Language Inference](https://arxiv.org/abs/1606.01933).
-Parikh et al. EMNLP 2016.

-The same model can be used for generic sentence pair classification tasks (e.g. paraphrase detection), in addition to natural language inference.

-## Data

 note: the harvard code expects python 2.7 only.